 Tip 4: Think outside the (veggie burger) box.
 The newest superstars of the grill circuit—tofu, tempeh, and seitan—join the world of spirited marinades and sauces to take center stage in summer’s greatest show on earth.
 With a few hours to overnight marinating time, bite-size pieces of this trifecta easily earn their grill stripes in about eight to 10 minutes (four to five minutes per side).

-No matter where you’re firing up, the best part about a grill is its unique ability to bring people together.
 Within those sparks and amidst that cozy aroma, the grill is the gift that keeps on giving like a familiar old friend.
 It is a place where time is counted not in minutes or certain months, but rather in burgers, corncobs, and laughter.

 Party Starter: Salsa alla Sizzle

 First Course, Side Dish, or Light Tapas: Vegan Dijon Macaroni Salad